Posts about untimely currents

 It is time to state a new understanding of cynicism, following a few developments within and without cynicism itself, to account for what cynicism looks like in a new climatic and catastrophic regime.
 It is time to detect and modify those new cynical modes of response that leave our environment in the hands of destructive forces.

 The cynicism of the 20th century was, in retrospect at least, not sustainable.
 For Peter Sloterdijk, cynicism was a mechanism of coping with modern economies, building in security for self-identity from the caprice of working life to which one held on externally for earning a living but capitulating the meaning of labor and value in retaining (a sense of) control over one’s private feelings and intellect.
-This strategy was one of the mode of sacrifice, of one’s productive energies as well as the milieu of consumptive and productive economy.
+This strategy was one in the mode of sacrifice, sacrifice of one’s productive energies as well as the milieu of consumptive and productive economy.
 It was moreover a middle class strategy, suitable for those who did have work and a home to be cynical for.

 However, the juice is finished and people are burning out even while capitulating regions of their lives to save what’s left.
-Psychological coping with structural defect is untenable.
+Psychological coping with structural defects is untenable.
 Soft skills too wear out when dealing with hard problems.

 In numbers we abandon numerous landscapes sooner or later.
 The feeling of cynicism is avoided by leaving the landscape were cynicism germinates, even if this landscape is where living takes place, or decisions about a highway trajectory, future investment, or an algorithm that could discriminate is made.
 Thus cynicism as affect is no longer a concept that would help us detect this destructive version of the cynical reason.